colder-is-better/ses7toP/README.md

 Then, just `vagrant up` your environment.

-After a while you should have all fine nodes running, each having an automatically-generated `/etc/hosts` file containing all necessary information so each node is reachable from any other node by IP/hostname/FQDN.
+After a while you should have all fine nodes running, each with an automatically generated `/etc/hosts` file containing all necessary information so every single node is reachable from any other node by IP/hostname/FQDN.
+(This is thanks to playbook `provision.yml`, which is called right after each VM gets ready.)
 Also, in the current directory of your physical host you will have a `hosts` file, for Ansible to make use of.
+(This is thanks to playbook `inventory.yml`, which is called once after the last VM gets ready.)

 ![vagrant-up-complete](./screenshots/vagrant-up-complete.png)*Vagrant just completed bringing up all cluster nodes*